More Restrictive Laws Prevent Teen Drunk Driving Deaths, Study Finds

 The study found that the restrictiveness of a state’s laws had a very direct impact on teen fatalities.
 In fact, for every 10 points in a state’s restrictiveness score, that state experienced 9% lower odds of teen fatalities.
 Dr. Hadland noted that laws restricting when teens can drive can have a particularly large impact on teen fatalities.
 Hadland explained that the “vast majority of young people who die in alcohol-related crashes are killed on Friday and Saturday evenings.”
 He added, “Parents might consider limiting the extent to which young people drive during late hours on weekends.”

-If you or someone you love has been injured in a motor vehicle accident in Southern California, contact the Antelope Valley personal injury attorney Paul Kistler for a free consultation, in Palmdale at 661-206-6990.
+If you or someone you love has been injured in a motor vehicle accident in Southern California, contact the Antelope Valley car accident attorney Paul Kistler for a free consultation, in Palmdale at 661-206-6990.